Newtown and Machynlleth Railway: Aberystwith and Welsh Coast Railway

 Doubts about the Dovey bridge became firmer: there was an existing ferry from Ynyslas on the Aberystwyth line, to Aberdovey, so the A&WCR built its line northward from Aberdovey, opening in stages from 24 October 1863.
 The Dovey bridge scheme was abandoned, and later a line was built from Aberdovey to what became Dovey Junction, opening on 14 August 1867.
 In this way the Aberystwyth line and the Porthmadog and Pwllheli lines became directly accessible from Machynlleth and Oswestry.

 Joining the Cambrian Railways

 On 25 July 1864 an amalgamation act, the Cambrian Railways Act 1864 (27 & 28 Vict. c. cclxii) was passed, forming the Cambrian Railways company.
 Its constituents were the Newtown and Machynlleth Railway, the Llanidloes and Newtown Railway, the Oswestry and Newtown Railway, and the Oswestry, Ellesmere and Whitchurch Railway.
-The Aberystwyth and Welsh Coast Railway joined soon after.
+The Aberystwith and Welsh Coast Railway joined soon after.